 If it’s been a while since you looked at your content, here are 7 LinkedIn profile updates to make today that will improve impressions, connection and visibility with people you’d like to reach.

-Use a good quality image that accurately represents what you look like today, not 10 years ago.
+Use a good quality professional-looking image that accurately represents what you look like today, not 10 years ago.
 If you’ve changed your hair color, switched to wearing glasses, grown a beard etc. since your last photo, it’s time to update your headshot.
-Also, make sure the picture is centered and shows a clear view of your face.
+Also, make sure the picture is centered, shows a clear view of your face and doesn't include other people.

 This is especially important as you make and receive introductions and attend virtual meetings and events.
 If the headshot and face people see on video don’t look alike, it can cause confusion and potentially delay follow up communication and relationship development.